rubenlab/snartomo/README.md

   * **N** ewstack, from IMOD
   * **AR** e **Tomo**

-We since added other functionalities, such as MotionCor2, IMOD, Topaz, PACE, and JANNI, but the name remains.
+We since added other functionalities, such as MotionCor2, IMOD, Topaz, PACE-tomo, and JANNI, but the name remains.

 See the wiki at: https://github.com/rubenlab/snartomo/wiki